Nodonisko/ionic-cache/README.md

 ...
 ```

-And on pull to refresh delete all cache entries in group googleListPages:
+And on pull to refresh delete all cache entries in group *googleListPages*:

 ```js
 ...